openconfig/reference/rpc/gnmi/gnmi-specification.md

 Thus, a target wishing to create an alias relating to the path `/a/b/c[id=10]` and subsequently update children of the `c[id=10] `entity must:

-*  Generate a `SubscribeResponse` message and transmit it over the channel to the client:
+*  Generate a `SubscribeResponse` message and transmit it over the RPC to the client:

 ```
 subscriberesponse: <